Facebook blocked many gay-themed ads as part of its new advertising policy, angering LGBT groups

 Many LGBT advertisers told The Post that they were upset by the way their ads had been targeted by the company.

-David Kilmnick, the chief executive of the Long Island-based nonprofit the LGBT Network, said his organization has seen about 15 advertisements blocked as political since the spring or early summer, around the time that Facebook officially changed its policy.
+David Kilmnick, the chief executive of the LGBT Network, a Long Island-based nonprofit, said his organization has seen about 15 advertisements blocked as political since the spring or early summer, around the time that Facebook officially changed its policy.
 This was when the majority of the dozen or so page administrators interviewed by The Post said that they began to experience issues with LGBT-related content.

 Kilmnick said he was at first confused about why the group’s advertisements — for events like Long Island Pride Parade, a beach concert, a pride-themed night at a New York Mets baseball game, and a LGBT youth prom it puts on — were blocked.
 But as the rejections began to pile up, so did Kilmnick’s suspicions.